shravya-ks/ns-3-tcp-prague/src/traffic-control/doc/dual-q-coupled-pi-square.rst

 Validation
 **********

-The DualPI2 model is tested using :cpp:class:`DualQCoupledPiSquareQueueDiscTestSuite` class defined in `src/traffic-control/test/dual-q-coupled-pi-square-queue-disc-test-suite.cc`.
+DualPI2 model is tested using :cpp:class:`DualQCoupledPiSquareQueueDiscTestSuite`
+class defined in `src/traffic-control/test/dual-q-coupled-pi-square-queue-disc-test-suite.cc`.
 The suite includes 4 test cases:

 * Test 1: simple enqueue/dequeue with defaults, no drops
 * Test 2: more packets of both L4S and Classic with L4S having higher marks than Classic
-* Test 3: Pump only Classic packets
+* Test 3: Send Classic traffic only
-* Test 4: Pump only L4S packets
+* Test 4: Send only L4S traffic only

 The test suite can be run using the following commands:

 ::

   $ ./waf configure --enable-examples --enable-tests
-  $ ./waf build
+  $ ./waf
   $ ./test.py -s dual-q-coupled-pi-square-queue-disc

 or